Build your own home

 Sign up to the register to get notified when self-build plots become available in your area.
 This doesn't guarantee you a plot, but we will use information from the register to look for ways to meet the demand for self-build and custom-build plots in the future.

-If you live in Christchurch and East Dorset, you can also download a form and email or post it to us:
+If you live in Christchurch and East Dorset, you can download a form and email or post it to us:

 Who can register